Black Rot of Grapes

 Many grape cultivars have some resistance but still require a few applications of recommended fungicide sprays during wet periods.
 Cultivars that have large fruits or mature early in the season are the most susceptible.

 Certain fungicides are effective for preventing black rot if they are applied beginning early in the spring when the young shoots are developing and spraying is timed to anticipate a rainy period.
-For additional details on the use of fungicides on grapes, read E-832, Extension Agents’ Handbook of Insect, Plant Disease, and Weed Control or CR-6252, Commercial Grape Insect and Disease Control, available at any county Cooperative Extension office on online at OSU Fact Sheets.
+For additional details on the use of fungicides on grapes, read CR-6252, Commercial Grape Insect and Disease Control, available at any county Oklahoma State University Extension office on online at OSU Fact Sheets.